 Baking for a lot of people, on the other hand, requires you to scale everything up.

 But what if one or all of your bakers suddenly quit?
-Unless you also know how to bake, your bakery business will inevitably stop its operation.
+Unless you also know how to bake, your bakery business will inevitably stop operation.

 Fortunately, there’s no shortage of schools or training programs that can teach you hands-on baking experience.

 Flour mills provide free or paid baking courses as part of their marketing efforts.
-The knowledge and skills they teach are recommended for aspiring bakery business owners because their seasoned instructors not only teach hands-on baking experience but also the business side of it.
+The knowledge and skills they teach are recommended for aspiring bakery business owners because their seasoned instructors teach not only hands-on baking experience but also the business side of it.

 One month of training experience should be enough to equip you with the tools you need to start running a bakery business.